Don's "Whom We Might Be" Story

 5 ) It does seem that

-Theories abound for my such hard-to-answer thoughts ( and for others! ) & are frequently in my mind!
+Theories do abound for my such hard-to-answer thoughts ( & for others! ) that are frequently in my mind!

 Homo Sapiens

-species came into existence around 313,600 years ago, after evolving from those very, very small mammalian animals on our Earth…
+came into existence ∼313,600 years ago after evolving from those tiny mammalian animals on our Earth…

-These tiny ancestors first appeared in the Late Permian age
+These ancestors 1st appeared in the Late Permian age

 session?

-Our ancestors were dominated for many millions of years by the reptiles of that time, Dinosaurs
+Our ancestors were dominated for millions of years by the reptiles of that time, the

-arrival of a 6-mile-wide asteroid, allowing them to grow larger & becoming
+of a 6-mile-wide asteroid, allowing those tiny mammals to grow larger,

 us